Jeepers-Gitters/OXE_EAcc/README.md

 # Installation
  Copy .ps1 and eacc.ini files to any folder you like, change parameters in eacc.ini file
 # Configuraition
  Script parameters are configured in eacc.ini file.
-Names are self-explanatory nevertheless here is description:
+Names are self-explanatory nevertheless here is the description:
  - CPU: Main CPU address, only IPv4 addresses supported
  - Port: Default is 2533.
 May be needed in case of NATed connection to OXE (Never tried)
  - WorkingDir: The directory on your PC where you want to save tickets files and log.
 Should have write permissions.